-Published 19-Apr-2024 by Ana Sofia Batista, Jorge Morais and Diogo Pimenta, Abreu Advogados
+Published 20-Jun-2025 by Ana Sofia Batista, Jorge Morais and Diogo Pimenta, Abreu Advogados

-Portuguese securities and banking markets legislation is mainly based on the European legislation (and therefore does not materially differ from the legal framework implemented in other EU member states) and the country's own experience further to the banking crisis, following the financial crisis of 2008-2009, which lead Portuguese authorities to test first-hand the new legislation set forth by the Bank Recovery and Resolution Directive#(BRRD).
+Portuguese securities and banking markets legislation is mainly based on the European legislation (and therefore does not materially differ from the legal framework implemented in other EU member states) and the country's own experience further to the banking crisis, following the financial crisis of 2008-2009, which lead Portuguese authorities to test first-hand the new legislation set forth by the Bank Recovery and Resolution Directive (BRRD).

-The Portuguese economy has been growing in the past few years and we have seen the sale of some banks in Portugal and the recapitalisation of other banks.
+The Portuguese economy has been growing in the past few years and we have seen the sale of some banks in Portugal and the recapitalisation of other banks, there already being news of an IPO to be held during 2025 for the market distribution of Novo Banco's shares (the 4th largest Bank operating in the Portuguese market) - an operation estimated to be the biggest bank listing in years by Standard & Poors.
 The results of the AQR and stress tests make it possible to ascertain the resilience of Portuguese banks.